 Failing to give your dog the right amount of physical activity, mental stimulation, and exercise on a daily basis could cause him to become destructive.
 If a Golden Irish doesn’t burn off all of his excess energy in a day through exercise, he will find other more mischievous ways of burning off that energy.
 It’s important to keep these dogs well exercised every day so that they can continue to behave their best.
 Obviously, these pooches could also gain excess weight if they isn’t active enough.
 So, that’s another concern to keep in mind.

 If you’re in search of a wonderful family dog, the Golden Irish is a good choice.

-  A Golden Irish’s coat is silky, long, and luxurious, and this is a breed that sheds a moderate amount.
-To keep it looking beautiful, you will need to brush the coat regularly, such as once daily.
+A Golden Irish’s coat is silky, long, and luxurious, and this is a breed that is really defined by the beauty of its elegant coat.
+Still, the Golden Irish sheds a moderate amount.
+To keep its coat looking beautiful, you will need to brush it regularly, such as once daily.
 Of course, the shedding season might leave you with a bit of extra chores.
 In order to stop all that loose hair from ending on your furniture, you will need to brush more often.
 In the end, professional dog grooming salons are your best bet for long-haired dog breeds.
 Once a month visits will be ideal to keep your elegant Golden Irish looking spic and span.

 Although the Golden Irish will grow up to be a large dog, puppies will be small and fragile, so take care to give your pet a safe space in which to learn and develop.
 As with all puppies, special care is mandatory.
 Avoid environments where there are a lot of children eager to play and cuddle with the cute puppies.
 This can harm the fragile pups and put them under a lot of stress.
 Wait a bit, and when they are out of their earliest, fragile puppy stage, they will be eager to go and play with anything and anyone!